scrawlon/scrawlon.github.io/_posts/2015-07-26-control-your-webcam-with-html-and-javascript.md

 Let's walk down through the code.

-1. First we capture the *video* and *canvas* elements from the html file and define the resolution of our webcam (1280x720 for HD video).
+1. First we capture the *video* element from the html file and define our webcam video resolution (1280x720 for HD video).

 2. In the main *activateWebcam()* function:

 *   We have to deal with those browser prefixes and API differences.
-I've added two small functions to separate these details: *hasUserMedia()* and *getBrowserVideoSettings*.
+I've added two small functions to separate these details: *hasUserMedia()* and *getBrowserVideoSettings()*.
 The first returns the current browser's correct getUserMedia() prefix or NULL.
 The second returns the current browser's video resolution definition object. **These necessary alternative APIs are so similar, it's difficult to fathom that they couldn't agree to use one or the other...**

 *   If *hasUserMedia()* isn't null, then we can finally call *getUserMedia()* with the appropriate video resolution object and apply the webcam video stream to our html *video* element's src.